Paying for care - complaints and FAQs

 Can I employ a care worker/support worker directly for my mum – who is self-funding – in her own home?

 Yes.
 You can employ a care worker directly for a relative, and this can enable you to choose who you and your mum want and what they will do and when.
-However, you will take on responsibilities as an employer.
+You will take on responsibilities as an employer.
 You will need to consider matters such as an employment contract and paying tax and national insurance, as well as pension enrolment and liability insurance.
 It’s also important that you consider cover for holidays or periods of sickness.
 There are local organisations that can help with these matters and guide you through the process.
-It might be worth talking about your options with your local authority or one of the organisations listed below who may be able to assist you in this.
+It might be worth talking about your options with your local authority or one of the organisations listed.

 My dad is moving into a care home and the local authority will be paying for his care.
 But he now wants to move to a care home near me in a different local authority.
 What happens now?

-Since your father is moving to another area voluntarily, once he is considered to be ‘ordinarily resident’ in this new area the new local authority will be responsible for meeting his needs and paying for his care.
-The intention is that once everyone agrees about the move there will be no gaps in the care when the move takes place.
+Since your father is moving to another area voluntarily, the new local authority will be responsible for meeting his needs and paying for his care once he is considered to be ‘ordinarily resident’ there.
+The intention is that once everyone agrees about the move, there will be no gaps in the care when the move takes place.
 The Care Act gives local authorities guidance on how to arrange such moves and avoid disputes about which local authority is responsible.

 My mother owns her home and is moving into a care home.
-We don’t want to sell the home.
+We don’t want to sell the house.
 Can we let it out instead?